larskristianhaga/regnerdetioslo.no/README.md

+## Regnerdetioslo.no

 This repository contains the sourcecode for the website [regnerdetioslo.no](http://regnerdetioslo.no)

-A simple webpage that shows if it is raining in Oslo or not.
+A simple webpage that shows if it is currently raining in Oslo, or not.